DigitalYD/Spiderverse/src/pi-setup/Instructions.md

 Ubuntu:
     You would need to have install Ubuntu Server 22.04 due to the Ubuntu Desktop is using up too much resources where it would be laggy.
 So with the server you have eminlated the issue of a Graphical User Interface (GUI).
+Before anything you would have to get the
+    PI 4 connected to the internet with the instructions in the |network| folder.
 This way you would want to install a VS Code Server that is using a localhost server.
 This would be in the |Server| folder.